Winning117/Shadow-Man-Speedrunning-Rules/Shadow Man Remastered.md

 ## Glitchless 100%
 1. Timer starts when you first gain control of Michael after starting a "New Adventure" and the timer ends when you kill Legion's flying form.
 2. Glitches are NOT allowed, this includes OoB tricks, strafing/rolling to skip areas, rope warping, etc. **This supersedes General Rule 11**
+   * a) Strafing/rolling can be used to get the teddy in Wasteland as this is the route intended by developers.
-3. You must gather all 120 Souls, all inventory items, all secrets, and all 666 Cadeaux.
+4. You must gather all 120 Souls, all inventory items, all secrets, and all 666 Cadeaux.

 ## Cheat%
 1. Cheat% includes the normal categories in the Main Categories section, except with the addition of Cheat% rules.
 See the **Cheat% Notes** section above